How to Culture Nannochloropsis (Nanno) Phytoplankton

 4. Wait & watch

 Over 5–7 days, the water will darken.
 That’s your phytoplankton multiplying.
-Avoid overgrowth as this can cvauses cell shading, nutrient depletion and cell lysis(death).
+Avoid overgrowth as this can causes cell shading, nutrient depletion and cell lysis(death).

 5. Harvest & feed

-Once it reaches a rich green/gold/brown, pour off what you need through a sieve if feeding pods.
-Replace with new saltwater and dose more fertilizer.
+Once it reaches a rich green, pour off what you need through a sieve if feeding pods.
+Clean your culture container and repeat the cycle.

 6. Maintain or split